MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-29-cordova-browser-compatibility-with-MFP.md

 Steps to create this nodejs instance is as below:

 * Create a nodejs instance (from the Bluemix **Catalog**, Select **SDK for Node.js** from under **Cloud Foundry Apps**) in Bluemix and download the sample application.
+* For the sample starter app, you could also clone the repo : https://github.com/IBM-Bluemix/get-started-node.
 * Add the contents of the browser platform's `www` folder from your cordova project (i.e. `/rootFolderOfYourCordovaApp/platforms/browser/`) to the `public` folder.
 Ensure that the `index.js` and `index.css` are not within the `js` and `css` folders but are in the same folder level as the `index.html`.
 * Change the reference of the `index.js` in `index.html` to point to where the `css` and `js` files are now located in the project.
 * Next replace contents of the `app.js` with the contents of `proxy.js` (the `proxy.js` can be found in `<your cordova project's root folder>/plugins/cordova-plugin-mfp/src/browser/`) of your cordova project.